Tinkering with Python and Netmiko on basic stuff

 rt-cr-1000(config)#!

-On an enterprise environment you can use Cisco Prime to prepare a firmware upgrade for a set of equipments, but with my experience it only support a little number of concurrent equipments.
+In an enterprise environment, you can use Cisco Prime to prepare a firmware upgrade for a set of devices, but in my experience, it only supports a limited number of concurrent devices.

-So, the second script that I want to share is related to prepare ISR4321 for a firmware upgrade using multi-threaded, so it connects to all the routers simultaneously.
+So, the second script I want to share is used to prepare ISR4321 routers for a firmware upgrade using multi-threading, connecting to all routers simultaneously.
 I have tested it with up to 40 routers at the same time.

 Script 2: